 Head continued: ‘So we turned the whole thing round with the engine at the back, the gearbox ahead of it with drive to both the front and rear wheels.
 We presented the concept to Rover and they said “This is great”, pushed the “go” button and off we went with the project.
 We finished it in about a year, delivered three prototypes to Rover in about November 1981 – six months’ development with Williams’ assistance.’

-A new chassis was built from the ground up and it consisted of a floorpan fashioned into a seam welded tubular chassis – old hat in F1 terms of the day, but still a very effective solution.
-Williams designed the gearbox, which was produced by their own contractors; the differentials were produced by 4WD experts, Ferguson (of Jensen FF fame).
+A new chassis was built from the ground up and it consisted of a floorpan fashioned into a seam-welded tubular chassis – old hat in F1 terms of the day, but still a very effective solution.
+Williams designed the gearbox, which was produced by its own contractors; the differentials were produced by 4WD experts, Ferguson (of Jensen FF fame).
 The finished car was delivered to Austin Rover in Cowley as promised in December 1982 – and in-house development began.

 In terms of an power unit, there was little consideration given to using an existing ARG engine (supercharged or turbocharged), but due to what they were likely to be up against, the brave decision was taken to produce a bespoke engine for the new car.
 Two engines were apparently tried in development prototypes during late 1983: the Honda V6, which was due to appear in the Rover 800 in 1986, and the Rover V8.